A Diet after a weight loss surgery helps people who are recovering from one of these procedures, to heal and change their eating habits.

 A good diet for this type of circumstances should help you in the following points:

-The dietary recommendations after weight loss surgery vary depending on your individual situation.
+The dietary recommendations after bariatric surgery or weight loss surgery vary depending on your individual situation.

 These diets usually follow a step-by-step approach to help you return to eating solid foods gradually.
 The speed with which you pass from one stage to the next depends on how quickly your body recovers and adapts to the change in eating patterns.
 In general, you can start eating regular foods about three months after surgery.